carbon-language/carbon-lang/docs/design/README.md

 Binding patterns default to _`let` bindings_.
 The `var` keyword is used to make it a _`var` binding_.

--   The result of a `let` binding is the name is bound to a [value expression](#expression-categories).
+-   A `let` binding binds a name to a value, so the name can be used as a [value expression](#expression-categories).
 This means the value cannot be modified, and its address generally cannot be taken.
 -   A `var` binding creates an object with dedicated storage, and so the name